Magazine (firearms): Tubular

-Many of the first repeating rifles and shotguns, particularly lever-action rifles and pump-action shotguns, used magazines that stored cartridges nose-to-end inside of a spring-loaded tube that typically runs parallel underneath the barrel, or inside of the buttstock.
+Many of the first repeating rifles and shotguns, particularly lever-action rifles and pump-action shotguns, used magazines that stored cartridges nose-to-end inside of a spring-loaded tube that typically ran parallel underneath the barrel or inside of the buttstock.
 Tubular magazines are also commonly used in .22 caliber bolt-action rimfire rifles, such as the Marlin Model XT.
-Tubular magazines and centerfire cartridges with pointed (spitzer) bullets present a safety issue: a pointed bullet may (through the forces of recoil or simply rough handling) strike the next round's primer and ignite that round, or even cause a chain ignition of other rounds, within the magazine.
+Tubular magazines and centerfire cartridges with pointed (spitzer) bullets present a safety issue: a pointed bullet may (through the forces of recoil or simply rough handling) strike the next round's primer and ignite that round or even other rounds via chain ignition within the magazine.
 The Winchester Model 1873 used blunt-nosed centerfire cartridges such as the .44-40 Winchester.
-Certain modern rifle cartridges using soft pointed plastic tips have been designed to avoid this problem while improving the aerodynamic qualities of the bullet to match those available in bolt-action designs, therefore extending the effective range of lever-actions.
+Certain modern rifle cartridges using soft-pointed plastic tips have been designed to avoid this problem while improving the aerodynamic qualities of the bullet to match those available in bolt-action designs, therefore extending the effective range of lever-actions.

 Box

 Left and centre: single-column, single-feed (aka single-stack, single-feed), and double-column, single feed (aka staggered-stack, single-feed) detachable box magazines.
 Right: double-column, double-feed (aka staggered-stack, staggered-feed) design.

-The most popular type of magazine in modern rifles and handguns, box magazines, arrange the cartridges in columns, either in a single-stack or in a double-stack or staggered (zigzag) fashion.
-In the latter case, the magazine is often referred to as double-column or double-stack that allows for greatly increased capacity compared to single-column or single-stack designs.
+The most popular type of magazine in modern rifles and handguns, box magazines, arrange the cartridges in columns, either in a single stack or in a double-column or double-stack staggered (zigzag) fashion providing about twice the capacity of a single-stack magazine of the same length.
 As the firearm cycles, a spring-loaded follower drives the cartridges toward the end of the magazine, ultimately terminating in either a single position (center-feed) or alternating between left and right positions (staggered-feed).
 Box magazines may be integral to the firearm or removable: